-Winter is coming, and cold hands are a photographeru2019s worst enemy.
+Winter is here, and cold hands are a photographer's worst enemy.
 Jon Stapley rounds up the best gloves for operating a camera in chilly conditions

 These stretch-to-fit fleece gloves from North Face are named ‘Etip’ for their conductive tips, which allow touchscreens to be used through the gloves.
 It works almost perfectly, and the thin material of the gloves means your dexterity is almost to the same level as when operating bare-handed.
 Using a touchscreen to focus or compose a shot is easy, as is operating the dials and buttons on a camera body.
 There are limits to how responsive it is – you’ll find yourself taking a lot more care than usual when typing on a touchscreen – but for a photographer’s purposes the Etip gloves are excellent.